MBB-team/VBA-toolbox/_wiki/dcm.md

 The ```options``` structure now contains the set of confounds (encoded in the matrix ```X0```), whose impact on fMRI times series will be estimated along with other DCM parameters...

+## Stochastic DCM

+By default, a DCM analysis relies upon a deterministic model of neural dynamics (cf. Equation above).
+However, VBA can be used to invert *stochastic* DCMs ([Daunizeau et al., 2012](https://www.ncbi.nlm.nih.gov/pubmed/22579726)), whereby unpredictable neural perturbations are allowed to interact with responses evoked by the experimental manipulation.
+In formal terms, the equation above is augmented with stochastic state noise, which has to be estimated, along with other DCM parameters, given fMRI time series.
+It turns out that the inversion of stochastic and deterministic systems are qualitatively different from each other.
+Nevertheless, switching to stochastic DCM can be done simply by [changing VBA's priors on state noise precision]({{ site.baseurl }}/wiki/VBA-model-inversion-in-4-steps), or, alternatively, by setting ```stochastic = 1``` prior to calling ```getPriors```.